Propecia 1mg Tablets

-There is a small chance that other medication may also interact and we advise you tell us all your medication history so we may accurately advise you on the best course of treatment.
+There is a small chance that other medications may also interact, and we advise you to tell us all your medication history so we may accurately advise you on the best course of treatment.

-You should not take Propecia to treat male hair loss if you are already taking Finasteride or Dutasteride for your prostate.
+You should not take Propecia to treat male hair loss if you already take Finasteride or Dutasteride for your prostate.

-If your medication changes or you would like to take some over-the-counter remedies, please check with your doctor or pharmacist first.
+If your medication changes or you want to take over-the-counter remedies, please check with your doctor or pharmacist first.